caltechlibrary/dataset/README.md

   it relies on the SQL engine's SQL dialect for manipulating the JSON objects
 - it should NOT be used for sensitive or secret information

-_datasetd_ is a simple web service intended to run on "localhost:8485".
+_datasetd_ is a simple web service intended to run on local host, e.g. "localhost:8485".

 - it does not include support for authentication
 - it does not support a query language, search or sorting